CodeScop/Oge-Mai-Field-Guide/meteorquests.md

 - **Requirements:** Defeat 1 Rosarin, 3 Nartha; write 5K words
 - **Rewards:** Unlock Spaceship area
 - **Recommendations:** This is a priority bc it opens the route to the rest of the Meteoroid.

+### A Happy Prickle

+NOTE: This exact quest was offered during the Alien Meteoroid Expedition in July 2020; if you completed it then, it will not be available now.

+- **Location:** Impact Crater
+- **Unlocked by:** Opening Impact Crater
+- **Type:** Battle
+- **Requirements:** Defeat 20 Maesc
+- **Rewards:** Wardrobe: Crystal Eyebrows https://4thewords.com/media/wardrobe/featured/male/wm&#95;898-crystal-eyebrows-6270-64179.png
+- **Recommendations:** Up to you!
+Not something I'd necessarily prioritize, but it's a nice little quest.

 ### Loving Rocky Roads